h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_settings.md

 ## Prepare simulation: specify hospital state and county

-[As the first step in the simulation flow](./simulation_flow.md#step-1-select-state-and-county), a hospital needs to specify its state and county.
+As [step 1](./simulation_flow.md#step-1-select-state-and-county) in the simulation flow, a hospital needs to specify its state and county.
 To select a state and county, consider the following instructions:

 1. In the **CHOS** navigation menu, click :material-bullseye-arrow: *Simulation*.
 2. In the **State** list, select the *state* in which the hospital resides.